kubevirt/community/design-proposals/api-review.md

 ## Goals

-- Establish a process for api reviews such that:
+- Establish a process for API reviews such that:
   - contributors have a clear idea about how to implement an API facing change
   - reviews have a guideline about the necessary checks required for a successful API facing change
   - community has a guideline about how to handle API breakages upon upgrade